 If you found the lessons in Steps 1 and 2 to be clear, concise and easy to understand, then you may also find this Pocket Guide for Beginner Bridge to be helpful as well.
 It has been created specifically to give a compact and brief summary of the 10 beginner lessons in a handy booklet.

-Initially, I prepared a similar booklet as a quick reference guide to help my beginner groups.
-They were very appreciative and thankful for it, carrying it with them when they played bridge so they could check their bidding from time to time.
-They have told me that it helped to build their knowledge and confidence in bidding while they were learning.
-Just like training wheels on a bicycle, eventually they did not need it anymore, though they often still bring it with them, just in case.
+This guide is ideal for beginners to carry with them as they are learning.
+It’s a good way for them to check their bidding from time to time and reinforce their knowledge.
+My students have told me that it helps to build their confidence with bidding at the start when they were still unsure of themselves.
+Just like training wheels on a bicycle, eventually they did not need it anymore, though they often still bring it with them, to be used as a quick reference.

 If you would like a copy of this booklet, it is available for a cost of $10.00 (US).
 You can pay with PayPal or a credit card.
 Click on the “Buy Now” below.
 (PayPal is a secure site.)

 Once ordered, you will receive via email the password to access the download.
-You can download it and print as many copies for your group as you need.
-If you share it with more than 10 players, perhaps you or someone else could make another purchase of it for $10.
-Unlike many pocket guides, this one can be easily copied, so it wouldn’t be fair if you copied it for everyone you knew.
+Once you receive the password, you can download it and print as many copies for your group as you need.
+If you share it with a large group of players (e.g., you are using it to teach a class), perhaps you or someone else could make another purchase of it for $10.
+Unlike many pocket guides, this one can be easily copied, so it wouldn’t be fair if you copied it for everyone you know.

 This booklet is set up to be printed on four 8 1/2″ by 11″ sheets of paper in landscape format.
 Once printed, it can be folded easily and assembled into an 8-page booklet.

-Having read the information above and, if you would like to purchase a copy of the Pocket Guide, please click on the “Buy Now” button below.
+Having read the information above and, if you would like to purchase a copy of the Pocket Guide and receive the password, please click on the “Buy Now” button below.
 Cost is $10 US.

 Just a side note: Sometimes experienced bridge players may offer well-meaning advice that may differ somewhat from these beginner lessons.
 This can be very confusing.
-Here’s a response you could use: “Thank you for your help.
-I’m using simple bidding methods for now.
-Later, I may seek your advice.”
+I always recommend that new bridge players should have one teacher.
+Nothing is more confusing than having more complex rules when simple rules are where you need to start.
+There are different approaches to the game, but you will not go wrong with following ATeacherFirst’s rules to begin and adjust them slightly if you play with others whose rules are more sophisticated or different.
+At some point, you will have to decide which rules you will follow.
+Here’s a polite response you could use: “Thank you for your help, but I wish to use simple, basic bidding methods for now.
+Later, if I need to, I will be pleased to seek your advice.”
 These lessons are based on the American Standard Bridge Rules.
-Bidding methods can be much more complex, precise and sophisticated compared to what I have shown here.
+Bidding methods can be much more complex, precise, and sophisticated compared to what I have shown here.
 My lessons are set up to be as simple and uncomplicated as possible so that beginners have a good, solid platform on which to build.
 You can stay at this level, following these lessons, and do quite well.
 You really don’t need much more than this, except what experience will teach you.
 Bidding is only one part of the game.
 Playing the hand, assessing the opponents’ bids and what they mean, and remembering the cards as they are played — these are all very important as well, and you can learn those skills by experience and concentration.
-When you are ready and if you wish, you can always add many more conventions to these basics and/or change your bidding to match your partner’s bidding system, if it differs from yours.
+When you are ready and if you wish, you can always add many more conventions to these basics and change your bidding to match your partner’s bidding system if it differs from yours.
+Good luck!